Excel Copy And Paste

-However, sometimes you might want to only paste one part of the original copied cells, (for example, you might want to paste the values but not the formatting) into the new range.
-You can do this using the Excel 'Paste Special' command, which is found in the right click of the mouse menu, or in the home tab in Excel 2007 or the Edit menu in Excel 2003.
+However, sometimes you might want to only paste one part of the original copied cells, (e.g. just the cell values or just the cell formatting) into the new range.
+You can do this using the Excel 'Paste Special' command, which is found in the menu that appears when you right click the mouse.

 A simple paste special example is shown in the two images below.

 The first image shows the set of cells A1-A15, which have coloured formatting and also contain data values.
 If you want to copy the values, but not the formatting of cells A1-A15, into cells B1-B15, you could do this as follows:

 - Select cell B1 (or cells B1-B15) and then select Paste Special (from the Excel ribbon or the mouse right-click menu);

 - You will be presented with the 'Paste Special' dialog box (also shown in the left image below).
 Select the option Values from this dialog box and click OK.

 The image on the right below shows the result of the Paste Special.
 Note that the values from cells A1-A15 have been copied into cells B1-B15, but the formatting has not been copied across.